code4romania/hackdays/Hackday#10-Octombrie.md

 We are currently working on:

 - Docker-izing Catalog Politic - Digitalizare Declarații (which includes the web application used for digitalization and PyBossa)
-- autoamtic deployment using Travis CI and AWS
+- automatic deployment using Travis CI and AWS
 - creating automated tests
 - testing the workflow, manually, to ensure it works end to end and to get feedback on ways to improve on it